 Improvements and targets

 Based on consultation between the Department of Treasury and Finance and the SRO, I have identified key areas of governance and operational performance where there are opportunities for the SRO to make improvements that would reduce cost impacts on business.
-The SRO is expected to identify activities it will undertake to achieve the following performance improvements and targets by 30 June 2018:
+The SRO is expected to identify activities it will undertake to achieve the following performance improvements and targets by 30 June 2019, namely:

 In developing actions to achieve these improvements and targets, the SRO is expected to consult with business and the broader community as appropriate.

 Reporting on your progress to achieve these SOE performance targets should be undertaken in the context of annual financial reporting to avoid dual reporting streams.
 As part of annual reporting, regulators are expected to report on: